-With MX Linux becoming so popular lately, an example regarding this OS seems fitting to start with.
-It’s also a special case.
-It “kind of” has systemd, but it “kind of” doesn’t. timedatectl reports that network time is “on,” but systemd-timesyncd is not used.
+With MX Linux being one of the most popular Linux distros, it seems fitting to start with an example regarding this OS.
+It’s also a special case, as it “kind of” has systemd but also “kind of” doesn’t. timedatectl reports that network time is “on,” but systemd-timesyncd is not used.

-So how does it sync?
-You can check with the next command which you can use on any other Linux operating system.
+How does it sync?
+You can check with the next command, one that you can use on any other Linux operating system.

 sudo cat /var/log/syslog | grep ntp